SarnuAmbikaReddy/DevOps_Practise_Docker/README.md

 This Repo help create docker image and push it to a registry

 ## Install Docker
-1. Installin Docker on Linux machine
+1. Installing Docker on Linux machine
 2. execute below commands
    > sudo apt update                #Update all the packages
    > sudo apt install docker.io     #Installing Docker